As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 Weeping evergreen trees and their efficient landscaping qualities

 Another variety of plantations suitable for garden landscaping are the weeping evergreen trees.
 The major distinction between the dwarf evergreen trees and weeping evergreen trees is their structure.
-The branches of the former stay upright while that of the latter droops and resemble a slouched weeping posture.
+The branches of the former stay upright while that of the latter droops and resemble a slouched, weeping posture.
 The dwarf varieties of these plants impart an exceptional pattern to your garden area.
-You can mold them into any framework like entwining gateways or made to droop low over other shade-loving show plants.
-The weeping trees slender loose hanging boughs make an amazing screen of pine needles.
+You can mold them into any framework, like entwining gateways or droop low over other shade-loving show plants.
+The weeping trees’ slender and loose hanging boughs make an amazing screen of pine needles.
 These branches weigh down the trees, so most trees grow in a swirling fashion with the foliage hanging around like fountain water.
 Such trees will promote greenery throughout the year and become the highlight of your garden with its fascinating appearance.

 Some wonderful varieties of dwarf weeping evergreen trees for your garden: